joeldba/dwm-dba/README.md

 * libxft
 * libxinerama
 * ttf-dejavu
+* ttf-font-awesome
+* dmenu
+* st
+* pulsemixer (for volume controls)

 # Recommended, but not necessary:
-* my builds of dmenu, st, and slstatus, which can be found on my github page
+* my custom builds of dmenu, st, and slstatus, which can be found on my github page
 * picom-tryone-git (AUR)
-* arc-gtk-theme
+* adapta-gtk-theme
-* pulsemixer (for volume controls)

 # Patches applied:
 * fullgaps - places gaps between windows